 Digital Breast Tomosynthesis (3D Mammography)

 A tomosynthesis exam is done at the same time as a digital mammogram.
 During the tomosynthesis part of the exam, the camera sweeps over the breast, taking multiple images in just seconds.
-Like a CAT scan, a computer creates a 3D image of the breast tissue in one millimeter layers.
-With this new technology the radiologist can see breast tissue details that were once hidden in a flat image.
+Like a CT scan, a computer creates a 3D image of the breast tissue in one millimeter layers.
+With this new technology, the radiologist can see breast tissue details that were once hidden in a flat image.